rohankhayech/AndroidUtils/README.md

 ## Modules

+### Layout Utils
+Utilities for Compose layouts.
+- Helper function to scroll lazy list items to a specific position on the screen
+- Effect to automatically scroll to the selected item in a lazy list.

+**Module:** `layout`

 ### Preview Utils
 Utilities for Compose previews.
 - Preview annotations for combinations of theme, devices, orientation and more.